playgameservices/android-basic-samples/README.md

 To set up a sample:

-1. Change the package name from com.google.example.games.\* to your own package name (the same one you registered in Developer Console!).
-To do that, open **AndroidManifest.xml** and put your package name in the "package" attribute of the **manifest** tag.
-You will need to fix some of the references (particularly to the generated R class) because of the package name change.
-Ctrl+Shift+O in Eclipse (and Alt+Enter in Android Studio) should take care of most of the work.
+1. Change the application id in the build.gradle file to your own package name (the same one you registered in Developer Console!).
+You will have to update the build.gradle file for each sample you want to run.
+There is no need to edit the AndroidManifest.xml file.
 1. Modify res/values/ids.xml and place your IDs there, as given by the Developer Console (create the leaderboards and achievements necessary for the sample, if any).
-Remember that the App ID is only the *numerical* portion of your client ID, so use `123456789012` and not `123456789012.apps.gooogleusercontent.com`.
+In the Developer console, select a resource type (Achievements, Events, Leaderboards) and click "Get Resources".
+Copy the contents from the console and replace the contents of res/values/ids.xml.
 1. Compile and run.

 IMPORTANT: make sure to sign your apk with the same certificate